-According to the Mayo Clinic, "the key components of a Mediterranean diet include:
+According to the Mayo Clinic, the key components of a Mediterranean diet include:

 • Eating primarily plant-based foods, such as fruits and vegetables, whole grains, legumes and nuts

-• Replacing butter with healthy fats such as olive oil and canola oil
+• Replacing butter with healthy fats such as olive oil

 • Using herbs and spices instead of salt to flavor foods

 • Limiting red meat to no more than a few times a month

 • Eating fish and poultry at least twice a week